hasiburusercase1996-collab/activation-functions/README.md

+## Motivation
+Activation functions play a critical role in neural network training, influencing non-linearity, gradient propagation, convergence, and stability.
+This interactive tool was built to explore and compare activation functions commonly used in deep learning and scientific machine learning (SciML), including smooth, bounded, self-normalizing, and wavelet-based activations.

-# “This tool is intended for educational and research-oriented exploration of neural network behavior.”
+The app is intended for educational and research-oriented exploration and can be extended for use in physics-informed neural networks (PINNs), time-series forecasting models, and digital twin applications.

 # Activation Function Explorer

 Interactive Streamlit app to visualize classic, modern, and wavelet activation functions with their derivatives.